turgu1/Chess-InkPlate/README.md

 $ ./subsetter.sh
 ```

-After that, all fonts in the `subset-latin1/otf` folder must be copied back in the `SDCard/fonts` folder.
+After that, all fonts in the `subset-latin1/otf` and `chess` folder must be copied back in the `SDCard/fonts` folder.

 ## Development environment